Holes Essential of Human Anatomy and Physiology

 Option b – Kidneys

-Which of the following is a part of nervous system?
+Which of the following components is part of the nervous system?

 (a) Neuron